dheerajshenoy/dodo/README.md

 ## Features

-- Fast MuPDF backend
+- Fast rendering with MuPDF backend
+- **SyncTeX** support
 - Caching and pre-fetching pages for faster page rendering
 - Vim-like keybindings
-- configured using TOML language
+- Configured using TOML language
 - Faster search
 - Visited file location saving
 - Link awareness
-- Save annotations
+- Save annotations (highlights only for now)

 ## Dependencies

 - Qt6
 - mupdf
-- libsynctex
+- libsynctex \[(optional)for reverse searching and goto reference from LaTeX\]
 - cmake (for building)
 - make (for building)